 Number One Drinks, as well as ourselves and other independent bottlers, has released a wide range of Karuizawa bottlings over the past 10 years.
 From rich and decadent, long-matured sherry casks, to elegant bourbon casks and fresh-and-fruity combinations of the two, the quality of these whiskies has been phenomenal.

 With no spirit produced since 2001, stocks have gradually been drying up as the whisky has been bottled and sold.
 These days, bottles change hands at auction for thousands of pounds and new releases are major events in the whisky calendar.
-The Whisky Exchange has been fortunate enough to bottle and release a few bottles each year, and our latest pair of single casks will hit our website next week.
+The Whisky Exchange has been fortunate enough to bottle and release a few bottles each year, and our latest pair of single casks is now available via ballot.

 There are still a few casks of Karuizawa left.
 Now all privately owned, they will be bottled over the coming years as the whisky hits its peak.
 We hope to see a few more appearing on the shelves of The Whisky Exchange, but for now the owners, are all tight lipped.
 We look forward to seeing what happens next.